stackforge/fuel-docs/index_content.rst

 You can download the Mirantis OpenStack ISO, IMG, and VirtualBox scripts

-.. note:: You must sign in to download Mirantis OpenStack.
+.. note:: You must fill in the form to download Mirantis OpenStack.
-          If you do not have an account, sign up for a free account now.

 `Demos and tutorials <https://www.youtube.com/watch?v=ET4hkzb_QRM>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~